HEGSRR/RPl-Kang-2020-CT/readme.md

 Author: Derrick Burt
 Last Updated: February 27, 2021

-This repository was a component of [https://derrickburt.github.io](https://derrickburt.github.io)
+This repository was first published by Derrick Burt as a component of [https://derrickburt.github.io](https://derrickburt.github.io)

 ### About